ibm-cloud-docs/AnalyticsEngine/service-endpoints-integration.md

 https://api.private.us-south.ae.cloud.ibm.com/v2/analytics_engines/118df864-5041-4770-87f7-3228df1915f3
 ```

-## Whitelisting cluster access
+## Accessing a cluster by using an allowlist
 {: #cluster-access}

-You can use a whitelist to approve user access to and from  {{site.data.keyword.iae_full_notm}} clusters.
-See [Whitelisting access to and from clusters](/docs/AnalyticsEngine?topic=AnalyticsEngine-whitelist-cluster-access).
+You can use an allowlist to approve user access to and from  {{site.data.keyword.iae_full_notm}} clusters.
+See [Using an allowlist to control network traffic](/docs/AnalyticsEngine?topic=AnalyticsEngine-allowlist-to-cluster-access).